 China and alcoholic beverages

-Beer in China is a valuable market but it tends to be more and more competitive.
+Beer in China is a valuable market, but it tends to be more and more competitive.
 Indeed, many new companies are taking their chance in the middle-kingdom.
-However, according to forecasts, beer will represent only 25% of alcohol consumption by 2022, while in 2015 it was over 30% (in value).
+However, statistics show that beer will represent only 25% of alcohol consumption by 2022 in China, while in 2015 it was over 30% (in market value).

 How to distribute your craft beer in China?

 As you may imagine, there are many ways to sell your products and make money in China.
 To perform in this highly competitive market, full of barriers, you’ll have to follow some simple steps.
 Whether you choose to distribute your beer offline or through an online e-commerce platform, you won’t be able to skip your branding moment.